-Therefore, in the absence of LTOA agreement, the matter of allocation / scheduling of energy to the open access / scheduled consumer will not arise.
-Consequently the question of banking of energy during the non-agreement period does not arise.
+Therefore, in the absence of LTOA agreement, the matter of allocation / scheduling of energy to the open access / scheduled consumer will not rise and therefore the matter of banking of energy during the non-agreement period does not arise at all.

-xiv.
+xviii.
 Further, Regulation No. 2 of 2014 also detailed that the unutilized banked energy from the date of open access agreement shall be purchased by DISCOM at 50% pooled power purchase cost only.
-Therefore, the claim of petitioner to compensate the units fed into the grid during the non-agreement period at the rate of 100% average pooled power purchase cost during the relevant year is against the applicable regulations.
-As a matter of fact, there are no regulations or orders issued by the Commission to consider such energy injected from the date of synchronization to the date of open access approval as deemed banked and settlement of such banked energy in the way the petitioner has claimed.
+Wherein, the petitioner has requested to compensate for the units which are fed into the grid during the non-agreement period at the rate of 100% average pooled power purchase cost during the relevant year, which is represented by the petitioner only to misinterpret the existing regulation and to avail the benefit of 100% settlement at average pooled power purchase cost, as there are no regulations or orders issued by the Commission to consider such energy (injected from the date of synchronization to the date of open access approval) as deemed banked and settlement of such banked energy.

-xv.
-The petitioner has synchronized its 8.24 MW on 07.10.2016 under solar policy, but the said policy shall not be applicable to the project of the petitioner since the said policy is not approved by the Commission.
-The applicable regulation existing at the time of synchronization of the 8.24 MW solar plant are Regulation No. 2 of 2006 and its amendment No. 1 of 2013 and No. 2 of 2014, which is silent about the deemed banked energy.
+xix.
+The petitioner has synchronized its 3 MW on 28.09.2015 which shall be covered under solar policy, but the said policy shall not be applicable as there are no directions / orders of the Commission regarding adoption of the said policy.
+The applicable regulation existing at the time of synchronization of the 3 MW solar plant are Regulation No. 2 of 2006 and its amendment No. 1 of 2013 and No. 2 of 2014, which is silent about the deemed banked energy.

-xvi.
-It is stated that the Commission has issued Regulation No. 1 of 2017 that is the third amendment to (Interim Balancing and Settlement Code for Open Access Transactions) Regulation No. 2 of 2006 on 22.03.2017.
-Para (6 to 8) of Apendix-3 of the regulation are extracted below.
+xx.
+It is stated that the Commission has issued Regulation No. 1 of 2017 that is Third amendment to (Interim Balancing and Settlement Code for Open Access Transactions) Regulation No. 2 of 2006 on 22.03.2017, wherein the Commission has provided that: